Retrotransposon: Human L1

-SINEs
+SINE

-SINEs are much shorter (300bp) than LINEs.
+SINE are much shorter (300bp) than LINE.
 They share similarity with genes transcribed by RNA polymerase II, the enzyme that transcribes genes into mRNA transcripts, and the initiation sequence of RNA polymerase III, the enzyme that transcribes genes into ribosomal RNA, tRNA and other small RNA molecules.
-SINEs such as mammalian MIR elements have tRNA gene at the start and adenine-rich at the end like in LINEs.
+SINE such as mammalian MIR elements have tRNA gene at the start and adenine-rich at the end like in LINE.

-SINEs do not encode a functional reverse transcriptase protein and rely on other mobile transposons, especially LINEs.
-SINEs exploit LINE transposition components despite LINE-binding proteins prefer binding to LINE RNA.
-SINEs cannot transpose by themselves because they cannot encode SINE transcripts.
-They usually consist of parts derived from tRNA and LINEs.
+SINE do not encode a functional reverse transcriptase protein and rely on other mobile transposons, especially LINE.
+SINE exploit LINE transposition components despite LINE-binding proteins prefer binding to LINE RNA.
+SINE cannot transpose by themselves because they cannot encode SINE transcripts.
+They usually consist of parts derived from tRNA and LINE.
 The tRNA portion contains an RNA polymerase III promoter which the same kind of enzyme as RNA polymerase II.
 This makes sure the LINE copies would be transcribed into RNA for further transposition.
 The LINE component remains so LINE-binding proteins can recognise the LINE part of the SINE.

 Alu elements

 Alus are the most common SINE in primates.
 They are approximately 350 base pairs long, do not encode proteins and can be recognized by the restriction enzyme AluI (hence the name).
 Their distribution may be important in some genetic diseases and cancers.
 Copy and pasting Alu RNA requires the Alu's adenine-rich end and the rest of the sequence bound to a signal.
 The signal-bound Alu can then associate with ribosomes.
 LINE RNA associates on the same ribosomes as the Alu.
-Binding to the same ribosome allows Alus of SINEs to interact with LINE.
+Binding to the same ribosome allows Alus of SINE to interact with LINE.
 This simultaneous translation of Alu element and LINE allows SINE copy and pasting.

 SVA elements

-SVA elements are present at lower levels than SINES and LINEs in humans.
+SVA elements are present at lower levels than SINE and LINE in humans.
 The starts of SVA and Alu elements are similar, followed by repeats and an end similar to endogenous retrovirus.
-LINEs bind to sites flanking SVA elements to transpose them.
+LINE bind to sites flanking SVA elements to transpose them.
 SVA are one of the youngest transposons in great apes genome and among the most active and polymorphic in the human population.
-SVA was created by a fusion between an Alu element, a VNTR (variable number tandem repeat), and an LTR fragment.
+SVA was created by a fusion between an Alu element, a variable number tandem repeat (VNTR), and an LTR fragment.